danmacklin/erlang_cep/README.md

-#erlang_cep v0.1 Beta 30/01/2013
+#erlang_cep v0.1 Beta 22/03/2013

 A very simple Complex Event Processing (CEP) engine written in erlang OTP inspired by esper and CouchDB.

 Erlang CEP facilitates the creation of one or many feeds, each with one or many windows.

-A window is a programable entity that is used to look for patterns in data.
-Windows are highly configurable but are normally time or size based.
-Once a pattern has been found, the window fires and sends configurable messages to one or many interested processes.
+A window is a programmable entity that is used to look for patterns in data.
+Windows are highly configurable and are normally time or size based.
+Once a pattern has been found, the window fires and sends messages to one or many interested processes.

 Each window has two javascript functions.

-The Row Function runs every time a new item of data is applied to a window.
+The Row Function runs every time a new piece of data is added to a window.
-It is used as a filter, only allowing data that matches predefined rules to be added to the window.
-Depending on the complexity of the Row Function this could be a simple hard coded test, or a complex match function that compares new data to existing data looking for a specific pattern.
+It is used as a filter, making sure that only data which matches predefined rules is added to the window.
+Depending on the complexity of the Row Function this could be a simple hard coded test i.e. ipAddress=="127.0.0.1" , or a complex match function that compares new data to existing data looking for a specific pattern.
+For example lets say that we are looking for stock that started of with a sales volume of 10 units where the sales volume increases by one each time.

-The Reduce Function runs every time a pattern is found.
+The Reduce Function runs each time a pattern is found.
 It is used to aggregate data.
 For example lets say that we wanted to create a stock trade window that stores holds all of the trades with a value of £10 or more over the last minute.
 Every time we get a sequence of five trades where the price increases by £1 each time we want our query to fire.
-The Reduce Function itterates over all of the values that have matched the pattern and can be used to run logic that aggregates the results.
+The Reduce Function iterates over all of the values that have matched the pattern and is used to run logic that aggregates the results.

 ##How Does it Work?